How to Prep Your Car for Storage

 There are a few different things you can do to protect your tires during storage.
 Ultimately your goal is to prevent unwanted flat spots and premature wear or failing of the tires.
 First, start by ensuring your tires are properly inflated.
 If your vehicle will be stored for a significant period of time, we’d recommend mounting the car on jack stands.
 By utilizing jack stands, this will take the weight off of the suspension, relieve pressure to free up the leaf and coil springs, and prevent flat spots on the tires.
 Dependent upon where you will store your vehicle, jack stands will also come in handy to keep it level, and to drain properly if it is out in the elements.

 - Keep the Charge

 When it’s time to take your vehicle out of storage, the last thing you want to come back to is a dead or unusable battery.
-Consider one of two options, either remove the battery altogether and store in a cool dry place, or hook it up to a battery tender.
-A battery tender, or trickle charger as some call it, is a device that is attached to the battery, and plugged in to the wall delivering just enough current to prevent the battery from discharging.
+Consider one of two options, either remove the battery altogether and store in a cool dry place, or hook it up to a battery maintainer.
+A battery maintainer, or trickle charger as some call it, is a device that is attached to the battery, and plugged into the wall delivering just enough current to prevent the battery from discharging.

 - Check the Fluids